 - Global Medication Safety Best Practice 3

 Prevent inadvertent daily dosing of oral methotrexate for non-oncologic conditions

-Focusing on these three high-alert medications—potassium concentrate injection, vinca alkaloids, and oral methotrexate used in non-oncologic conditions—is emblematic of the changes in systems and practices that should be undertaken as a priority around the world.
+Focusing on these four high-alert medications—potassium concentrate injection, vinca alkaloids, oral methotrexate used in non-oncologic conditions, and 2-component vaccines—is emblematic of the changes in systems and practices that should be undertaken as a priority around the world.
 High-alert medications bear a heighted risk of causing patient harm when used in error.